The Details

 What Are the Common and/or Important Side Effects of Pyridoxine?
 Pyridoxine is a water-soluble vitamin and thus considered to be generally non-toxic.
 Side effects are rare at usual doses used in supplementation.

 Is There Any Laboratory Testing for Pyridoxine Deficiency?
-Laboratory testing can reveal the presence of a deficiency of this nutrient, but is generally not likely to have clinically utility.
+Laboratory testing can reveal the presence of a deficiency of this nutrient, but is generally not likely to have clinical utility.

-Pyridoxine is added to CalmNeeds® as PLP is the cofactor for the enzymes that synthesize GABA and serotonin, both of which are neurotransmitters with key inhibitory roles, as well as its use in treating hyper-excitable states such as anxiety, insomnia, irritability, and ADHD.
+Pyridoxine is added to CalmNeeds® as PLP is the cofactor for the enzymes that synthesize GABA and serotonin*, both of which are neurotransmitters with key inhibitory roles, as well as its use in mitigating over-excitable states such as nervous mood, poor sleep, irritability, and the relief of stress*.

 Order CalmNeeds® Today